 Homegirl London’s Shop Snoop: The Boma Garden Centre.
-The sun is out so it’s time to get your lovely London garden in shape.
+The sun is out, so it’s time to get your lovely London garden in shape.
 There’s nothing better than admiring the plants and picking out a selection for your garden or window boxes.
-Homeboy and I wanted to buy some herbs so we popped along to The Boma Garden Centre in Kentish Town.
-If you’re looking for North West London Garden Centres, this is perfect and they also have a café on the premises.
+Homeboy and I wanted to buy some herbs, so we popped along to The Boma Garden Centre in Kentish Town.
+If you’re looking for North West London Garden Centres, this is perfect.

 Beautiful Garden Centre

 I love this garden centre which has trading as The Boma in Kentish Town since 2002.
 The Boma is a Swahili word to mean central meeting point at a game lodge.
 The Managing Partner is Sean Dunn who grew up gardening in Port Elizabeth South Africa.
 Sponsored by his aunty and uncle, the trio transformed the previous, dilapidated garden centre into the magical place it is today.

 Walk-in through the front gate and you will be greeted with an array of blooming flowers and architectural plants.
 Go through the shop and towards the back you will find a greenhouse with a display of indoor plants.
 Out the back is a large area crammed full of plants with metal animal garden sculptures dotted in between.
 It’s an oasis of greenery in the middle of a North West London residential area.

 Plenty to See